 Valentine’s day in Thailand makes people full of love

-On the 14th of February, more or less the whole world goes wild on the day of love, romantic air is everywhere.
-Also in The Land Of Smiles people are celebrating the “wan valentine”- and they are going crazy!
-Even though Valentine’s day is not native to Thailand, it has developed into a tradition and the people are in love with it.
-They celebrate it like everywhere around the world, but with their own special touch!
+On the 14th of February, more or less the whole world goes wild on the day of love, and romantic air is everywhere.
+Also in the Land of Smiles, people are celebrating the “wan Valentine”—and they are going crazy!
+Even though Valentine’s Day is not native to Thailand, it has developed into a tradition, and the people are in love with it.
+They celebrate it everywhere around the world, but with their own unique touch!

 The country itself offers so many romantic places.
 It’s easy to find a private spot on any given beach with a beautiful sunset on the horizon.
 Thailand has become one of the most popular destinations in the world for weddings and honeymoons.
 A perfect place to be on during Valentine’s day.

 Even Bangkok cannot escape Cupid’s arrow.
 Oversized cuddly toys can be bought on every corner.
 No costs and efforts will be spared to decorate the streets and prominent places with red flowers and hearts.
 Especially the Trimurti Shrine, also called the shrine of love, becomes a very popular attraction during Valentine’s day.
 It’s located in downtown Bangkok and the meaning of the shrine makes the place special to the Thais.
 The people believe that everyone who prays there will find the true love and get their dreams fulfilled.